ruzeen/fleet-analyzer/README.md

 # Fleet Analyzer

-Fleet Analyzer is a Node.js application designed to analyze the availability of cars in a rental fleet.
+Fleet Analyzer is a simple application designed to analyze the availability of cars in a rental fleet.
 It takes into account the total fleet, cars currently on rent, and accepted reservations to determine availability and potential overbooking situations.

 ## Features